Eligibility Criteria for Principals

 It is the responsibility of the sponsor’s management to ensure that principals appointed by the firm meet the criteria required in the Sponsor Guidelines.
 In order to qualify as a principal, an individual must be a responsible officer or executive officer of the sponsor firm and satisfy one of the eligibility criteria below:

-"Corporate finance experience" includes experience providing advice on IPOs, notifiable or connected transactions, rights issues or open offers, takeovers and share repurchases, and other significant transactions or equity-fund raising exercises.
+“Corporate finance experience” includes experience providing advice on IPOs, notifiable or connected transactions, rights issues or open offers in accordance with the HKEX Listing Rules, takeovers and share repurchases, and other significant transactions or equity-fund raising exercises.

 A principal may acquire some (but not all) of the corporate finance experience in markets other than Hong Kong provided that these markets have comparable or higher legal and regulatory standards for listing of companies and the public offers of securities, conduct regulation on sponsors or their functional equivalents and enforcement of rules and regulations governing these respective areas.
 A principal has to demonstrate to the satisfaction of the SFC how the relevant corporate finance experience has been met if the principal’s experience is mainly acquired overseas, and the SFC may impose such conditions on the sponsor as it considers appropriate.